MinaFoundation/helm-charts/uptime-service-monitoring/README.md

 ```bash
 $ helm show values ./mina-daemon
 ```
-The following table lists the configurable parameters of the `block-producers-uptime-monitoring` chart and its common default values.
+The following table lists the configurable parameters of the `uptime-service-monitoring` chart and its common default values.

 ### Required Settings